When you’re hoping for a healthy pregnancy, it’s important to understand IVF and tubal reversal success rates

 What you need to know about tubal reversal success rates

 The fallopian tubes are delicate reproductive structures, so it can be difficult for even the most-skilled fertility surgeon to repair them.
 Many different factors also contribute to the likelihood of you experiencing good tubal reversal success rates.

 - Age and egg quality of the female partner

 - Sperm quality of the male partner

 - Whether there’s a viable length of tube left

 Even if you appear to be a good candidate for tubal reversal, the procedure might not be successful.
 With tubal reversal surgery, you only have one chance to restore your fallopian tubes.
 As a result, if the surgery isn’t successful, the next option is to move to IVF.

-Our fertility surgeons advise patients considering a tubal reversal to weigh the pros and cons of IVF versus tubal reversal.
-Depending on your age and reproductive health and your partner’s sperm health, IVF will have a higher success rate per cycle, but the advantage of a successful tubal reversal is sustainability.
-You have the opportunity to get pregnant each month, with the potential for multiple pregnancies when your natural fertility is restored.
+If you’re considering a tubal reversal, our Austin fertility center team advises you to weigh the pros and cons of IVF versus tubal reversal.
+Depending on your age and reproductive health and your partner’s sperm health, IVF may have a higher success rate per cycle.
+Additionally, turning to IVF means that you still don’t have to worry about birth control when you aren’t trying to conceive.

-You should also consider the risk of an ectopic pregnancy, in which the embryo implants in the fallopian tube rather than the uterus.
-The chances for ectopic pregnancy, according to ASRM, range from 2-10 percent.
-With IVF, the chance is 2 percent.
+You should also consider the risk of an ectopic pregnancy, which occurs when the embryo implants in the fallopian tube rather than the uterus.
+The chance of ectopic pregnancy, according to ASRM, ranges from 2-10%.
+With IVF, the chance is 2%.